WinDyAlphA/Glassy-Framework/README.md

 ### example :
-you need two div, the first one is the background, so you can assign a class like "bg-10" to get 10% padding between your background border and your tile, the second class is "container-3-10" to get a 30% witdh and 100 height
+you need two div, the first one is the background, so you can assign a class like "bg-10" to get 10% padding between your background border and your tile, now you put the second div in first one, the second class is "container-3-10" to get a 30% witdh and 100% height